gdbroman/broman.blog/_posts/2020-04-15-never-go-full-philosopher.md

 ---
-title: "Why you Should Never go Full Philosopher"
+title: "Never Go Full Philosopher"
 permalink: never-go-full-philosopher
+category: "writing"
 ---

 Those who like to read, write and think, often find themselves fantasizing about removing the minutia of everyday life.
 To isolate themselves in a cabin in the woods and just think all day.